ss2cp/Linear-Regression-Project/README.md

 All of the above *p-values* are less than 0.05 and significant.

-*R-Square* is 0.955, which means the model represents 95.5% of the data.
-The model fits the data very well.
+*R-Square* is 0.955, which means **model represents 95.5% of the data**.
+Model fits the data very well.